U.S. to boost network of advisers on trade negotiations

+* Caisse De Dépôt Et Placement Du Québec announced an investment in Datamars

-WASHINGTON The United States will boost its network of trade advisers to give a stronger voice to public health, development and consumer safety experts, Trade Representative Michael Froman said on Tuesday.
+WASHINGTON Feb 18 The United States will boost its network of trade advisers to give a stronger voice to public health, development and consumer safety experts, U.S. Trade Representative Michael Froman said on Tuesday.

 In a speech aimed at combating domestic opposition to free trade deals, Froman said increasing exports created more and better-paying jobs and urged Americans to get behind the Trans-Pacific Partnership, or TPP.